-How to become a watch or clock repairer
+How to become Watch or clock repairer

 You can get into this job through: